ProjectElixir-Devices/Changelogs/kebab.md

 - Changed to Meteoric Kernel
 - Added refresh rate option
 - Known issues: some modes in oos cam wont work, AOD a bit glitchy

+### v3.7 Kebab

+- Selinux is Enforcing
+- Build is encrypted
+- CTS passes and banking apps working
+- No need to flash gapps (included)
+- Updated to F.63 fw
+- Switched back to los based kernel
+- Op cam included(all modes working)
+- Switched to new implementation of OPExtras